Volkssturm: Training and impact

 Typically, members of the Volkssturm received only very basic military training.
-It included a brief indoctrination and training on the use of basic weapons such as the Karabiner 98k rifle and Panzerfaust.
-Because of continuous fighting and weapon shortages, weapon training was often minimal.
-There was also a lack of instructors, meaning that weapons training was sometimes done by World War I veterans drafted into service themselves.
-Often Volkssturm members were only able to familiarize themselves with their weapons when in actual combat.
+Training across the Reich was inconsistent and typically brief; for many, learning military operations was often nothing more than a few evening or weekend sessions with outdated weaponry.
+Many units were instructed in basic rifle handling, anti-tank tactics, and urban defense, but few received sustained or professional instruction.
+Historian David Yelton notes that ideological indoctrination was prioritized alongside military instruction, though Volkssturm members generally responded more positively to practical training than to propaganda.
+The lack of weapons, ammunition, and experienced instructors further hampered combat readiness, leading many units to enter battle ill-prepared and with dangerously low morale.

-There was no standardization of any kind and units were issued only what equipment was available.
+There was no standardisation of any kind and units were issued only what equipment was available.
 This was true of every form of equipment—Volkssturm members were required to bring their own uniforms and culinary equipment etc. This resulted in the units looking very ragged and, instead of boosting civilian morale, it often reminded people of Germany's desperate state.
 Armament was equally haphazard: though some Karabiner 98ks were on hand, members were also issued older Gewehr 98s, Steyr-Mannlicher M1895s, 19th-century Gewehr 71s, and Steyr-Mannlicher M1888s, as well as Dreyse M1907 pistols.
 In addition there was a plethora of Soviet, British, Belgian, French, Italian, and other weapons that had been captured by German forces during the war.
-The Germans had also developed cheap but reasonably effective Volkssturm weapons, such as MP 3008 machine pistols and Volkssturmgewehr rifles.
+The Germans had also developed cheap Volkssturm weapons, such as MP 3008 machine pistols and Volkssturmgewehr rifles.
 These were completely stamped and machine-pressed constructions (in the 1940s, industrial processes were much cruder than today, so a firearm needed great amounts of semi-artisanal work to be actually reliable).
 The Volkssturm troops were nominally supplied when and where possible by both the Wehrmacht and the SS.
 By the end of January 1945, the Volkssturm had only accumulated 40,500 rifles and 2,900 machine guns amid this mish-mash of foreign and outdated assemblage of weapons.